Car Insurance After a PIP Claim

 See below rates from major insurance companies after two PIP claims.

-USAA increases rates by just $15 per six-month policy period after a second PIP claim.
-Progressive increases rates by an average of $200 every six months.
-If you do not qualify for USAA coverage, consider State Farm and Nationwide as alternatives.
+USAA increases rates by just $13 per year after a second PIP claim.
+Progressive increases rates by an average of $106 with two PIP claims.
+If you do not qualify for USAA coverage, consider GEICO and Nationwide as alternatives.

 Your experience after a PIP claim may vary considerably.
 Because of the high cost of claims payouts, many companies drop clients should they accumulate more than three PIP claims in a three-year period.
 If you’re currently in a situation where you cannot find insurance because of your driving record, your best option is to shop with non-standard insurance companies.